cerbero90/console-tasker/docs/content/en/installation.md

 <alert>

-If this sounds confusing at the moment - and it probably does 🤔 - have a look at [this section](generating-tasks) for more info.
+If this sounds confusing at the moment - and it probably does 🤔 - have a look at [this section](generating-console-tasker) for more info.

 </alert>

 ### `verbs`

-If you are a lazy dev - like me 🐼 - and find it tedious or don't like to add modifiers when generating tasks, you can associate the verbs you use to name tasks to a given task implementation.
+If you are a lazy dev - like me 🐼 - and find it tedious or don't like to add modifiers when generating tasks, you can associate the verbs you normally use to name tasks to a given task implementation.

 By default when we generate a task which name starts with `create` or `generate`, a task extending `Cerbero\ConsoleTasker\Tasks\FileCreator` is generated.